Conference Schedule

 Saleemah Jones (she/her) started showcasing plays in 2008 in the Dallas/Ft Worth Texas Metroplex and founded Put Ur Play On Productions in 2015.
 Playwriting started as an idea with a friend but continues as the issues addressed continue to plague our community.
 A native of Oakland, California whose undergraduate studies were accomplished at Grambling State University, Saleemah attained her juris doctorate degree from Thurgood Marshall School of Law.

-With Sean Fenton and Art Quiñones
+With Art Quiñones

 In-person, on the Freight & Salvage stage